First-Time Credit Card

 There’s no cut-and-dried way to know exactly when you should apply for your first credit card.
 However, they say “forewarned is forearmed.”
 In other words, having the information you need, even before you need it, can help make this important decision easier when the time comes.
 This guide to getting your first credit card will walk you through some simple ways to determine if you’re ready for this big financial step:

 If not, then you’re not quite ready to apply for your first credit card on your own.
 You have to be at least 18 years old to open a starter credit card.
-Good news, though: Although you can’t open your own credit card, your parents, a friend or family member can add you as an authorized user on theirs so you can use the card and start to build a credit history of your own if the credit card issuer reports authorized users to credit bureaus.
-But make sure you trust the primary account holder because if they miss payments, the negative information may appear on your credit report.
+Good news, though: Although you can’t open your own credit card, your parents, a friend or family member may be able to add you as an authorized user on theirs so you can use the card and start to build a credit history of your own if the credit card issuer reports authorized users to credit bureaus.
+But keep in mind, if the primary account holder does not manage their card responsibly, the negative information may appear on your credit report according to USA.gov.

 3. Do you understand the basics of credit cards?

 When it comes to deciding if now is the right time to get your first credit card, it’s important to know the basics.
 One of the most important things to understand is how your credit score works and how it can impact your financial future.
 It’s also a good idea to have some basic knowledge of how interest works, and how not paying your bills on time can actually cause your balance to grow as late fees and interest charges add up.
 Understanding simple concepts like these can help you avoid unnecessary fees and charges and let you build a credit history you can be proud of.
 If you aren’t clear on how credit cards work, then it might be a good idea to give yourself a quick refresher before you apply for your first credit card.
-Discover’s Credit Resource Center is a good place to start.
 And once you know the basics, it could be time to apply for a starter credit card.

 First-time credit cards to consider